3kh0/ext-remover/README.md

 [**🔼 Back to top**](#ext-remover)

 ## Killcurly *Break extensions*
-Kill the extension by signing out.
+Kill extensions by signing out.

 1. Visit `chrome://settings/signOut`.
-2. Press the big blue button.
+2. If you are on the right version, there should be a big blue button.
+Press it.
-3. Go to `chrome://restart`
+3. Open a new tab and type in `chrome://restart`, then press enter.
-4. Now visit `tinyurl.com/AddSession` or [this link](https://accounts.google.com/signin/v2/identifier?hl=en&continue=https%3A%2F%2Fwww.google.com%2F&ec=GAlAmgQ&flowName=GlifWebSignIn&flowEntry=AddSession)
+4. Now visit `tinyurl.com/AddSession` or [this link.](https://accounts.google.com/signin/v2/identifier?hl=en&continue=https%3A%2F%2Fwww.google.com%2F&ec=GAlAmgQ&flowName=GlifWebSignIn&flowEntry=AddSession)
 5. Add your **SCHOOL** account back.
 It WILL NOT WORK if you add a home account back.
 This is just so you can still access Google Drive, YouTube, and any Google service.

-6. All extensions should stop working.
-7. Note that you must repeat this every time you restart or sign out.
+All of your extensions should stop working.
+Note that you must repeat this every time you restart or sign out.

-8. If your Chrome version is v112 or above, this exploit will no longer work, the bypass to this is listed further on.
+This exploit is patched on Chrome versions 112 and above.
 Credit to Zoroark

 [**🔼 Back to top**](#ext-remover)